prachigauriar/Task/README.md

 ### New Features

 * Notifications for important task- and workflow-related events.
-Every workflow has a reference to a notification center that it and its tasks use to post notifications.
-By default, it is the default notification center, but you can use a different one should you so desire.
+Every workflow has a reference to a notification center — by default, the default notification center — that it and its tasks use to post notifications.
 Tasks post notifications when they start, finish, fail, cancel, retry, and reset.
-Workflows post notifications when they start, retry, and reset, as well as when all their tasks finish, or a single task fails or is cancelled.
+Notifications are also posted when workflows start, retry, and reset, as well as when all their tasks finish, or a single task fails or is cancelled.
 * Delegate messages for workflow and task cancellation.
+* Workflows can now be reset by sending them the `‑reset` message.
 * The new `TSKTask` subclass `TSKSubworkflowTask` lets you run an entire workflow as a single task.
 * Unit tests!
 We now have unit tests for all major functionality in the framework.